Flimpflomp/Pfolio.html/README.md

 4. Edit the Css in Pfolio.html to match your desired look! [ making the css more variable driven and easily edditable is in the works ]

+#### additional info:
+the project has so far only been tested with .png immages and with limited special characters! that is to say only english alphanumerics as well as Å, Ä, and Ö. so please make a feature suggestion if further compatibility is needed!

 ## LICENSE: